 Business Continuity and Pandemic Resilience (BCPR)

-To reduce the impact of a pandemic on your business operations, employees, customers and the general public, it is important for all businesses and organisations to begin continuity planning for a pandemic now.
+To reduce the impact of a pandemic on your business operations, employees, customers and the general public, it is important for all businesses and organisations to assess continuity planning now and to rapidly address priority issues identified.
 Lack of continuity planning can result in a cascade of failures as employers attempt to address challenges of a pandemic with insufficient resources and employees who might not be adequately trained in the jobs they will be asked to perform.
 Proper planning will allow employers to better protect their employees and prepare for changing patterns of commerce and potential disruptions in supplies or services.

 As an employer, you have an important role in protecting the health and safety of your employees and limiting the impact of a potential crisis.
 As we continue to adjust to the coronavirus pandemic it is important to continue the business operations through a robust Business Continuity and Pandemic Resilience Programme.

-Mazars has a team of Business Continuity and Resilience Professionals who can help you with an accelerated approach to assess your existing business continuity and resilience strategies.
+Mazars has a team of Business Continuity and Resilience Professionals who can help you with an accelerated approach to assess your existing business continuity and resilience strategies or to develop new ones.
 Our team of experts help your organisation establish a robust Business Continuity and Pandemic Resilience Programme.
 Our methodology is based on the BCI Guidelines and our experience.

 - Ensuring management is aware of business-critical process, people, skills and minimum staffing arrangement through organisational Business Impact Assessment;

-- Establishing an emergency preparedness planning and communication strategy;
+- Establishing an emergency preparedness planning and communication strategy that is adapted for the specific challenges of Covid-19 ;

 - Preparing for employee absences through Business Continuity Planning;